ODINN-SciML/MassBalanceMachine/README.md

 ## Support

-For support and assistance, please refer to the [support](https://github.com/ODINN-SciML/MassBalanceMachine/blob/main/SUPPORT.md) file in this repository.
+For support and assistance, please refer to the [support](https://massbalancemachine.readthedocs.io/en/latest/support.html) page of the documentation.